Best Offshore Trust Jurisdictions

-While there are a number of offshore trust destinations that are available, there are three countries in particular where we set up the majority of the international trusts.
+While there are a number of offshore jurisdictions that are available, there are three countries in particular where we set up the majority of the international trusts.
 The Cook Islands, Nevis and Belize are perhaps the most popular foreign trust formation structures in the world.

-The Cook Islands trust in the world's best foreign asset protection structure to safeguard your assets.
-The Cook Islands International Trust Act 1989 was the first country in the world that incorporated strong asset protection features within the legislation, making it a standard for other countries in the world to follow.
+The Cook Islands trust in the world's best foreign asset protection structure to safeguard your business assets.
+The Cook Islands with their International Trust Act of 1989 was the first country in the world that incorporated strong asset protection features within the legislation, making it a standard for other countries in the world to follow.